Alex-exe-dev/income-and-expenditure-manager/README.md

 This will hopefully sometimes be a website where you can manage your income and expenditure!

 The index.js script creates a server on your loacalhost for you (Port:80).
-It was created by @0bMERLIN (https://github.com/0bMERLIN).
+It was partly created by @0bMERLIN (https://github.com/0bMERLIN).

 If you try to run this code yourself you might notice that some files in /media and /styles are missing.
 This is due to copyright reasons.
 You should find all filenames somewhere in the css / html files.
-After that you can simply google the fonts to compleate your build.
+After that you can simply google the fonts to complete your build.

+The font of the site is downloadable here: https://fonts.google.com/specimen/Sansita+Swashed

+Currently this site doesn't get displayed properly in Firefox; It should work on Google Chrome though.